Better Fuels for a Better Future

-Imagine if instead of taking our garbage, and throwing it in a landfill, we recovered the raw materials and recycled the energy into high value ultra clean climate friendly transportation fuels to power our economy?
+Imagine if instead of taking our garbage, and throwing it in a landfill, we recovered the raw materials, and recycled the energy into climate friendly transportation fuels to power our economy?

 That's what we do.

-The Illinois Clean Fuels project will produce 30,000 barrels per day of ultra-clean diesel and jet fuel from municipal garbage, without reliance on subsidy.
+The Illinois Clean Fuels project will produce 30,000 barrels per day of ultra-clean jet and diesel fuel from municipal garbage.

 Our mission is to deliver price-competitive drop-in-replacement diesel and jet fuel in a way that eliminates waste, recovers useful raw materials, protects the climate, and builds sustainable infrastructure meeting our long-term transportation fuel needs in a world without easy access to oil.

-We believe we can achieve an unsubsidized production cost of $47/bbl brent crude equivalent, making the synthetic fuel we produce lower cost than new sources of oil from fracking, deepwater, or tarsands.
+We believe we can achieve an unsubsidized production cost of $39/bbl brent crude equivalent, making the synthetic fuel we produce lower cost than new sources of oil from fracking, deepwater, or tarsands.

-And we do it all within a proven and bankable technology envelope, in partnership with the world's leading oil and gas and waste companies.
+And we do it all within a proven and bankable technology envelope, in partnership with the world's leading transportation, oil and gas, and waste companies.

 Together, we will close the loop, and build the circular carbon economy, with a positive environmental, social, and economic impact.